Operation: Rabbit: Production

 This was the second cartoon to feature Wile E. Coyote (following 1949's Fast and Furry-ous), and the first in which he is identified by his full name.
 It is also the first in which the Coyote speaks; his voice, like Bugs, was provided by Mel Blanc.
 The two characters would reappear together in the cartoons To Hare Is Human (1956), Rabbit's Feat (1960), Compressed Hare (1961), and Hare-Breadth Hurry (1963).

 Home video

-The short was released on the Looney Tunes Golden Collection: Volume 4, Disc One.
+The short was released on the Looney Tunes Golden Collection: Volume 4 DVD set, and the Looney Tunes Platinum Collection: Volume 3 Blu-ray set.